 Hyaluronic acid is a naturally occurring polysaccharide found in the human body.
-Approximately 50% if found in the skin, and the remainder is distributed throughout our joints, nerves and eyes to keep them lubricated.
+The average human body contains about 15 g of HA and about 50% of total HA is found in the skin.
+The remainder is distributed throughout our joints, nerves and eyes to keep them lubricated.

 Hyaluronic Acid is a moisture binder, meaning it can draw moisture from the atmosphere and any water that sits on top of our skin and lock it into the epidermis, keeping our skin hydrated, plump and elastic.

 As we age, our body naturally produces less Hyaluronic Acid, resulting in a loss of skin volume and elasticity.
 With advances in technology, we can assist boost our body's natural supply of Hyaluronic Acid both topically and orally.

 Just how effective is Sodium Hyaluronate?
 Let's find out!

 Naturally occurring Hyaluronic Acid molecule is too large and cannot penetrate the skin easily.
 Once it is applied topically, Hyaluronic Acid draws water from the surrounding environment to provide hydration and reduce trans-epidermal water loss (TEWL).

 In order to improve the absorption of Hyaluronic Acid into the upper layers of the skin, Hyaluronic Acid is hydrolyzed to reduce its molecular size.
 Modern technology has enabled cosmetic chemists to hydrolyze Hyaluronic Acid with varying molecular weight for different cosmetic preparations.
 These are classified as:

 - High-molecular-weight-HA (size >500 kDa) - is an excellent surface hydrator, skin protectant and can act as an osmotic pump helping water-soluble actives to penetrate deeper into the skin